Kamiyama, Tokushima: Climate

-Kamiyama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Kamiyama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kamiyama is 14.5 °C. The average annual rainfall is 2137 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.4 °C, and lowest in January, at around 3.9 °C.

 Demographics

-Per Japanese census data, the population of Kamiyama has been rapidly declining for the past 70 years.
+Per Japanese census data, the population of Kamiyama has been rapidly declining over the past 70 years.